LazaUK/Blender-MiniWonders3D/README.md

 # Mini-Wonders in 3D: Promoting craftsmanship from around the world
-Somebody once said that "the sculture is a music, frozen in stone".
+Somebody once said that "the sculpture is a music, frozen in stone".
 However, 3D art should not be static!!

-Where possible, I'll try to embed relevant sounds into my animation shots, and will publish them on YouTube.
+Where possible, I'll try to embed relevant sounds into my animation shots, and publish them on YouTube.
 Enjoy :-)

 ## Japan - Katana
 | Model | Description |